DepartmentofNeurophysiology/Cortical-representation-of-touch-in-silico/README.md

 This will result in the following files in subfolder ‘Simulation Results -> (user defined name)

-* cellinfo: information about all cells: (Number of Cells-by 6) matrix, with
+* cellinfo: information about all cells: (Number of Cells-by 6, note that L4 cells come first, followed by L23 cells) matrix, with
 	* the first 3 columns are the location of each cell
 		* first column: position from the middle of the barrel (~rostral-caudal)
 		* second column: position from the middle of the barrel (~dorsal-ventral)